AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/windowsInstall.rst

 Required packages

 * numpy  1.10.4 is already installed
-* pyqt 4.11.4 is already for installation
+* pyqt 4.11.4 is already for installation (As noted above, it is necessary to install the 4.11 version of PyQt.
+To do this use 'conda install pyqt=4.11')
 * vtk 6.3.0 is available for installation
 * pytables 3.2.2 is installed
 * h5py 2.5.0 is installed